 There are many types of research, but today we want to talk to you about one, in particular, that will give you a new perspective on your objects of study; for that, we have created this guide with everything you need to know about explanatory research.
 After all, what is the purpose of explanatory research?

-What is explanatory research?
+What is Explanatory Research?

 With this method, the researcher gets a general idea and uses research as a tool to guide them quicker to the issues that we might address in the future.
-Its goal is to find the why and what for an object of study.
+Its goal is to find the why and what of an object of study.

 Explanatory research is responsible for finding the why of the events by establishing cause-effect relationships.
 Its results and conclusions constitute the deepest level of knowledge, according to author Fidias G. Arias.
 In this sense, explanatory studies can deal with the determination of causes (post-facto research) and effects (experimental research) through hypothesis testing.